Konamiman/MSX2-Technical-Handbook/md/Chapter2.md

 (*) If the length of data cannot be divided by byte, excess bits are to be 0.
 ```

 `<Logical operation>` specifies a logical operation between the data which resides on the destination and the data to be transferred.
-See table 2.7 for the parameters to specify.
+See [Table 2.7]((#table-27--logical-operation)) for the parameters to specify.

 When operations preceded by "T" are specified, the transparent portions of the source will not be transferred.